MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 - View the inventory of an organization's IoT devices, including health, patch, and security state.
 - Query and group devices for scaled operation, management, workload deployment, and access control.

-In cases where devices don't connect to IoT Azure services, use network sensors to detect and inventory unmanaged IoT devices in an organization's network for awareness and monitoring.
+Use network sensors to detect and inventory unmanaged IoT devices that don't connect to Azure IoT services, for awareness and monitoring.

 #### Least-privileged access

 Least-privileged access control helps limit impact from authenticated identities that might be compromised or running unapproved workloads.
-For IoT scenarios, grant solution operators, devices, and workloads access to the solution by using:
+For IoT scenarios, grant operator, device, and workload access by using:

 - Device and workload access control, for access only to scoped workloads on the device.
-- Conditional access only from secure locations and systems.
 - Just-in-time access.
 - Strong authentication mechanisms such as MFA and passwordless authentication.
-- Conditional access based on a device's context, such as IP address or GPS location, uniqueness, time of day, or network traffic patterns.
+- Conditional access based on a device's context, such as IP address or GPS location, system configuration, uniqueness, time of day, or network traffic patterns.
 Services can also use device context to conditionally deploy workloads.

 To implement effective least-privileged access:

 - Configure IoT cloud gateway access management to only grant appropriate access permissions for the functionality the backend requires.
-- Limit access points to IoT devices and cloud applications by ensuring the ports are kept to minimum access.
+- Limit access points to IoT devices and cloud applications by ensuring ports have minimum access.
 - Build mechanisms to prevent and detect physical device tampering.
 - Manage user access through an appropriate access control model, such as role-based or attribute-based access control.
 - Layer least-privileged access for IoT devices by using network segmentation.

-Network design and configuration provide opportunities to build defense in depth by segmenting IoT devices based on their traffic patterns and risk exposure.
-This segmentation minimizes the potential impact of compromised devices and the ability of adversaries to pivot to higher-value assets.
-Network segmentation typically uses next-generation firewalls.

-Network micro-segmentation enables isolation of less-capable devices at the network layer, either behind a gateway or on a discrete network segment.
-Use network segmentation to group IoT devices, and use endpoint protection to mitigate the impact of potential compromise.

-Implement a holistic firewall rule strategy that allows devices to access the network when required, and blocks access when not allowed.
-To support defense in depth, mature organizations can implement micro-segmentation policies at multiple layers of the Purdue model.
-If necessary, use firewalls on devices to restrict network access.

 #### Device health

-Under the zero-trust principle, device health is a key factor to determine the risk profile, such as trust level, of a device.
+Under the zero-trust principle, device health is a key factor to determine the risk profile, including trust level, of a device.
 Use the risk profile as an access gate to ensure only healthy devices can access IoT applications and services, or to identify devices in questionable health for remediation.

 According to industry standards, device health evaluation should include:

 - Security configuration assessment and attestation that the device is configured securely.
-- Vulnerability assessment, whether the device is running software that is out of date or has known vulnerabilities.
+- Vulnerability assessment to determine whether device software is out of date or has known vulnerabilities.
-- Insecure credential assessment, whether the device is using secure credentials, such as certificates, and protocols, such as Transport Layer Security (TLS) 1.2+.
+- Insecure credential assessment to check device credentials, such as certificates, and protocols, such as Transport Layer Security (TLS) 1.2+.
 - Active threats and threat alerts.
 - Anomalous behavioral alerts, such as network pattern and usage deviation.